non/antimirov/README.md

 expressions for which Antimirov's operations (equality, inclusion, intersection, and so on) are prohibitively slow.

+There are some good strategies for dealing with this complexity through heuristics and optimizations.
+But some constructions (such as very wide alternations contained within a Kleene star) will probably never perform very well.

 Here's a list of other known problems:

     1. Antimirov doesn't preserve user-specified expression syntax